jameshanlon/cheese/cheese/pages/privacy-notice.md

 If you wish to exercise any of your legal rights, then please email [info@cheeseproject.co.uk](mailto:info@cheeseproject.co.uk) with the details of your request.
-We may need to ask for specific information from your in order to confirm your identity.
+We may need to ask for specific information from you in order to confirm your identity.

 [gdpr-individual-rights]: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights